 Cleveden enjoys an enviable reputation as a civilised and caring school and much of the credit for that lies with the many teachers who are directly involved with our system of pastoral care.

-Every pupil is in one of four houses – Bruce, Fleming or Stuart names chosen by the pupils).
-Each house is headed by a Principal Teacher of Pastoral Care who is the main link between school and family and who coordinates the work of a team of student tutors.
-Every day, the tutor groups (up to 20 pupils in each group) meet for 20 minutes with their tutors.
-This is the time when registration and attendance matters are dealt with, but it is also an opportunity for tutors to raise issues of current concern – exams coming up, forthcoming social events, consultations about school policy matters and so on.
+Every pupil is in one of four houses.
+However, at the moment as we are reviewing our house system and re-considering their names, we are temporarily calling the four Houses 'A' House, 'B' House, 'C' House and 'D' House.
+Each house is headed by a Principal Teacher of Pastoral Care who is the main link between school and family/home.
+Every day, the tutor groups (up to 20 pupils in each group S1 - S4, up to 30 S5/6) meet for 10 minutes in Personal Support Time (PST) first thing in each morning (08:55 -09:05).
+This is the time when registration and attendance matters are often dealt with, but it is also an opportunity for PST teachers to raise issues of current concern/pass on information/hand out letters etc... – (e.g. exams coming up, forthcoming social events, consultations about school policy matters and so on).
 This system allows teachers to build up long-term relationships with a manageable group of young people in a relatively informal situation.

 The pastoral care PT is a very important person in a secondary school pupil's life.
 He or she is the child's trouble-shooter and the school's main link with the home.
 It is the PTPC who monitors attendance and timekeeping across the house, who scrutinises and summarises the school reports for UCAS and prospective employers.